Skip to Content

 Instead of paper napkins, swap them for cloth napkins!

-The hardest part of this switch, for me, was remembering to wash them.
+The hardest part of this sustainable swap, for me, was remembering to wash them.

 I didn’t want to store the dirty napkins in my laundry hamper, so I started throwing them in the base of the washing machine.